 Shaping the Future

-If my name sounds familiar to you, it's because I wrote to you a few months ago about my decision to include Catholic Relief Services in my will.
-I am writing again not only because I care deeply about the work of CRS, but because I feel strongly about my choice to include CRS as part of my estate.
+I care deeply about the work of CRS, and I feel strongly about my choice to include CRS as part of my estate.

 I won't be here forever.
 When my time comes, I want to leave behind a legacy that resonates with the world I tried to help build during my life.